Be in the Know

 In an attempt to get you to enrol on their personal training courses, there are a handful of training providers that now promise a guaranteed interview with a fitness industry employer.
 There are even some that are now going so far as offering guaranteed jobs.

-To the uninitiated, this proposition seems like a no-lose situation, almost too good to be true – the qualification you need and an opportunity to secure your dream job.
-If you scratch beneath the surface however, things aren’t all as they appear.
+To the uninitiated, this proposition seems like a win-win situation, almost too good to be true you might say – the qualification you need and an opportunity to secure your dream job.
+If you scratch beneath the surface however, things aren’t all as they seem!

 Before we pull the curtain back on the often-murky practice of offering guaranteed interviews, you should be familiar with the options available to qualified personal trainers.
 We’ve produced an in-depth article to clarify the differences between working on an employed or self-employed basis.